Marie Tranchepain

-Marie Tranchepain, also known as Marie St. Augustin (ca. 1680–1733), was a French woman of the Order of St. Ursula and in 1727 sailed to New Orleans where she became the first Mother Superior of the Old Ursuline Convent.
+Marie Tranchepain, also known as Marie St. Augustin (c.
+1680–1733), was a French woman of the Order of St. Ursula and in 1727 sailed to New Orleans where she became the first Mother Superior of the Old Ursuline Convent.
 At that time, New Orleans was part of French Louisiana.
 She established the first school for girls in what is now the United States.

 Early life

-Marie Tranchepain was born in ca. 1680 in Rouen of northern France.
+Marie Tranchepain was born in ca. 1680 in Paris.
 Her father was a wealthy merchant who supplied the royal court at Versailles with luxury goods.
 The Tranchepains were Protestants who were able to practice their faith in France according to the Edict of Nantes (enacted by King Henry IV in 1598).

-In 1685, though, they faced faced religious persecution when Louis XIV revoked the edict.
+In 1685, though, they faced religious persecution when Louis XIV revoked the edict.
 The Tranchepains officially renounced their religion to avoid having their personal property seized by the state, being exiled, or sentenced to jail.
 However, they continued to secretly practice the faith.
 Tranchepain's father had to return to Rouen to claim the family estate after her uncle fled to Holland, otherwise it would have been seized by the state.

 Order of St. Ursula

 In 1698, Tranchepain asked King Louis XIV to place her with the Order of St. Ursula (an enclosed religious order affiliated with the Catholic Church).
 Doing so, she was removed from her family.
 After a period as a novitiate, she became a nun in 1702, with the desire to be a missionary.
 The king paid the entrance fee to join the order and her living expenses until his death in 1715.
 Her living expenses were then paid by the Ursulines.

 Nicolas-Ignace de Beaubois, a Jesuit priest and missionary, recruited Ursulines in Rouen to work at a New Orleans' military hospital.
-Tranchepain signed a contract with the French Company of the Indies stating that in exchange for the Ursuline's work at the hospital, a convent and girl's school would be established.
-Until they were financially self-reliant, the nuns would received yearly allowances and they were to receive a plantation worked by enslaved Africans.
+Tranchepain signed a contract with the French Company of the Indies stating that in exchange for the Ursuline's work at the hospital, a convent and girls' school would be established.
+Until they were financially self-reliant, the nuns would receive yearly allowances and they were to receive a plantation worked by enslaved Africans.